Clonitazene

 Clonitazene is an opioid analgesic of approximately three times the potency of morphine.
-It is related to etonitazene, an opioid of significantly higher potency.
+It is in the nitazene family of benzimidazoles related to etonitazene, an opioid of significantly higher potency.
 Clonitazene is not currently marketed.
 It is a controlled substance; in the United States it is a Schedule I Narcotic controlled substance with a DEA ACSCN of 9612 and an established manufacturing quota of 25 grams for 2022.